robert-abc/HTC2022-Sparse-DIP/README.md

 ## 5. Reconstruction postprocessing: Segmentation

-By the instructions: *The competitors do not need to follow the above segmentation procedure, and are encouraged to explore various segmentation techniques for the limited-angle reconstructions.* The segmentation method proposed by the challenge organizers is available at: https://www.fips.fi/HTCdata.php.
+By the instructions: *The competitors do not need to follow the above segmentation procedure, and are encouraged to explore various segmentation techniques for the limited-angle reconstructions.* The segmentation method proposed by the challenge organizers is available at  https://www.fips.fi/HTCdata.php and is mostly based on the Otsu's segmentation method.

-Instead of using this method, we...
+Instead of using this method, we performed the following steps on the tomography obtained in Section 4:

+* Preprocessing the output by denoising it with nonlocal means
+* Calculating the threshold with the Otsu's method
+* Adjusting a sigmoid to the denoised image, considering the threshold
+* Creating a checkerboard level set with binary values
+* Using the Chan-Vese segmentation algorithm considering the checkerboard level set as the starting level set.

+For more information, see segment_reconstruction(rec_img) at /utils/tools.py

 ## 6. Reconstruction assessment method: Confusion matrix

 * The organizers will use the following code for evaluating the reconstructions: https://www.fips.fi/main_confMatrix.py